Real96/FRLGSwitchSeedFarmer/README.md

 The IP address of your console (System Settings > Internet > IP address)

 ### A_PRESS_INITIAL_VALUE
 Initial value for in game seed to start recording data at.
-Note that a value of 0 will still miss the first 1-2 seeds in a column due to the triggering condition.
-This may be improved in a future version.
+A value of 0 will begin at the start of a column.

 ### SEEDS_TO_COLLECT
 Bot will run until this many seeds have been collected or it detects the title screen has looped.
 This number includes seed duplicates due to repeating the same frame.
-The recommended value with "AUTO" mode is 5500 for a full column run.
+The recommended value with "AUTO" mode is 5000 for a full column run.

 ### SEED_BUTTON
 The button that will be pressed and held on the title screen to get a seed.
 Must be one of ["A", "X", "L", "START", "PLUS"].
 "START" is automatically remapped to "X".
 Note that "L" will be accepted, but will only work for you if your game is in L=A mode.